Enalean/tuleap-documentation-en/languages/en/user-guide/new-project.rst

 -  **Final Confirmation**

-   Last chance to review the submitted information before you send it to the SYS\_PRODUCT\_NAME Team for validation.
+   Last chance to review the submitted information before you send it to the |SYSPRODUCTNAME| Team for validation.
 Don't worry: the project members can later update all pieces of information shown on this page.

-After you validate the project registration, the SYS\_PRODUCT\_NAME Team reviews the information you submitted and decides to approve it or not.
+After you validate the project registration, the |SYSPRODUCTNAME| Team reviews the information you submitted and decides to approve it or not.
 This process can take up to 24 hours but in most cases it's less than a couple of hours.
 So far all projects have been accepted so there is little to fear ...
-Shortly after the SYS\_PRODUCT\_NAME Team approval you'll receive an e-mail summarizing the characteristics of your project including a pointer to your new "Project Dashboard" page.
+Shortly after the |SYSPRODUCTNAME| Team approval you'll receive an e-mail summarizing the characteristics of your project including a pointer to your new "Project Dashboard" page.
 Bookmark it in a safe place!